weihaipy/saiorm/README.rst

 - [ ] Support SQLserver now
 - [ ] Support Oracle Database

+***Trouble in SQL Server***

+- not support LIMIT,need modify method select and method where
+- not return the latest query

 If you want to support other database,just implement with the same API

 like Saiorm.PostgreSQL.CoherentDB and add a few driver code to Saiorm.init.